RupaliBhati/rupalibhati.github.io/_pages/Interactive_Visualization_of_Board_Game_Play_for_Humans_and_AI.md

 -   Refinement on the visualization interface: All Participants commented that our interface was fun, enjoyable, and simple.
 Still, they provided different comments on the future iteration of our interface.
-P1 suggested using different color coding for "occupied" and "open" cells for players to play on the board.
 P2 and P4 wanted a different visualization when two AI decisions collided (e.g., alternating color, two symbols in the same cell).
 Both P3 and P4 pointed out that having the grid lines in the heatmap could be helpful for understanding.

-We have addressed the concerns in the final visualization.
+We have addressed these concerns in the final visualization explained below.

 # Final Visualization